junkawahara/numberlink_gen/README.md

 ```

 The line "# of solutions = 16410" represents the number of instances of numberlink for 4 x 4 grid.

+This version outputs only the number of instances.
+The feature of outputting all the instances is under construction.